App Builder

 Transitions can conditionally jump to different States.
 A set of Conditions and Target State settings is called a Transition Case.
 For example, in the figure below, you can transition to the winner state or continue state based on whether the user's current score is greater than 10.

-Enter logical expressions in the Condition (refer to Expressions) for judgment; the result of the expression should be True or False.
-During execution, Transition Cases are evaluated in order (from top to bottom in the interface); the first Transition Case whose Condition evaluates to True will take effect, and subsequent Transition Cases will not be evaluated.
+.
+During execution, Transition Cases are evaluated in order (from top to bottom in the interface); the first Transition Case whose Condition evaluates to True

-If the Condition is left blank, it is equivalent to setting it as default True.
+If the Condition is left blank, it is equivalent to setting it as default True

 When transitioning to the Target State, you can also assign values to its Inputs.
 This is similar to a function calling in programming and passing parameters during the call.